 List of 3 items.

-This volunteer opportunity is geared toward students 13-16 years old.
+This volunteer opportunity is geared toward students ages 13 - their age of high school graduation.
 There is a high demand for this program and we can only accommodate 40 students.
 Our selection process generally follows this order of priority: returning volunteers, oldest new volunteers, youngest new volunteers.
 All volunteers, whether accepted or not, need to submit a new application each year.
 Please click Read More for specific guidelines for the summer volunteer program:

 Volunteers must be available for a three-hour block of time (9:00-12:00) or (1:00-4:00).